← Tools

 URL encoding converts characters unsafe in URLs into % followed by two hex digits.
 A space becomes %20, & becomes %26.
 Defined in RFC 3986.
 Read more: URL Encoding: When and How to Use It.

 URI Component — use for query param values and path segments.
 Full URI — preserves structural characters like / ? # :, use for complete URLs.
 To parse query strings into JSON, try the Query Params to JSON tool.
+Need to encode binary data instead?
+Use the Base64 Encoder.

 Common Use Cases